camberdynamics/Zoho-CRM-bulk-APIs-for-Mass-Update/README.md

 - We get the field value with the indexMap that we have built at the top of the script - `c.get(indexMap.get("field_name")`
 - The entire section in the loop here is based on the example use case.
 Please configure accordingly.
 - In this example, we setting "true" to the "High_Roller" field and a concatenation of "Deal Name (Account Name) : Amount".
+> **Tip:** The toString() function is more than just converting a variable to a string.
+It has many uses and one of it is to format an integer into a comma separated currency as seen in the `amount.toString("$#,##0")` part of the script.
+[Click here to read more about character formatting using toString().](https://github.com/camberdynamics/toString-Character-Formatting)

 ```javascript
 	// 8.
 ITERATE OVER EACH ROW AND BUILD THE CSV